recraft-ai/ComfyUI-RecraftAI/README.md

 This node is used to generate an image given a text prompt.

+### RecraftAI Image To Image Transformer

+This node is used to transform an input image into an output image given a text prompt.

+### RecraftAI Background Remover

+This node is used to remove background of an image.

+### RecraftAI Clarity Upscaler

+This node is used to enhance an image using ‘crisp upscale’ tool, increasing image resolution, making the image sharper and cleaner.

+### RecraftAI Generative Upscaler

+This node is used to enhance an image using ‘creative upscale’ tool, boosting resolution with a focus on refining small details and faces.

+### RecraftAI Background Replacer

+This node is used to detect and replace background of an image according to a given text prompt.

+### RecraftAI Inpainter

+This node is used to modify specific parts of an image according to mask and text prompt.
+You should use ComfyUI mask for an input mask.
+Note, that pixels with mask values >= 0.5 will be filled based on the prompt, while others will keep intact.

 ## API Documentation

 For more information about the Recraft AI API, follow [the documentation](https://www.recraft.ai/docs).